Shuffle/Shuffle-docs/docs/configuration.md

 - The Worker runs the workflow and sends the payload back to the backend on port 5001 (default)
 ```

+**Webserver**
+The webserver is where your users and our API is.
+Opensearch is RAM heavy as we're doing A LOT of caching to ensure scalability.

+- Services: Frontend, Backend, Opensearch (Database)
+- CPU: 2vCPU
+- RAM: 8Gb
+- Disk: >100Gb (SSD)

 **Orborus**
 Runs all workflows and may be CPU heavy, along with Memory heavy when running at scale with gigabytes of data flowing through.
 If you do a lot of file transfers, deal with large API payloads, or memory analysis, make sure to add RAM accordingly.
 No persistent storage necessary.